-See how to make a simple burlap Halloween wreath using supplies from the Dollar Tree
+See how to make a simple burlap Halloween Wreath DIY using supplies from the Dollar Tree

 I basically squealed with delight when I walked into the Dollar Tree a few weeks back and realized the Halloween shipment had arrived.
 I know, I know- I really need to get out more.
 But Halloween decor is just so fun and it’s even better when it’s a buck y’all!